ceejbot/galls-law/webrebels.md

 # [fit] How Systems Really Work
 # [fit] and How They Fail

-^ John Gall: a pediatrician, not a computer scientist.
+^ John Gall: a pediatrician.
 Interested in systems theory.
-This is the title of his big book.
-Systems operate in a constant state of failure.
+This is the title of his big book, which is a darkly funny set of observations on systems of all kind.
+Insight: Systems operate in a constant state of failure.

 ---